Skip to Main Content

 You should consider a high-yield savings account at an online-only bank for this account.
 Stick with banks that are federally insured by the Federal Deposit Insurance Corp.
 (FDIC) and credit unions insured by the National Credit Union Administration (NCUA) so your money is protected – as long as it’s within their respective limits and guidelines.

-Only 44 percent of U.S. adults have enough in an emergency fund to cover three months’ worth of expenses, according to a Bankrate survey published in February.
+Only 44 percent of U.S. adults have enough in an emergency fund to cover an emergency expense of $1,000 or more, according to a Bankrate survey conducted in December 2023.

 2. Pay off high-interest debt